Bell Museum of Natural History: New building details

+After decade-long planning and legislative process, the Minnesota Legislative session passed a bonding bill in funding for the new facility in 2014.
+The agreement allowed the university to borrow $51.5 million for the project and the state would pay the debt service on the bonds over a span of 25 years.
+The university broke ground on the project on Earth Day, April 22, 2016.

-The Bell Museum finished development of a new facility to house its public collections and a 120-seat digital planetarium, and serve as a public gateway to University of Minnesota research.
-Designed by Perkins and Will, the new museum finished construction on the St. Paul Campus of the University of Minnesota at 2088 Larpenteur Ave W, Falcon Heights, MN.
-New enhancements include an outdoor learning landscape, a dedicated parking lot, and new permanent and temporary exhibit galleries.
+Perkins and Will designed the new Bell Museum building.
+The museum is on the Saint Paul campus of the University of Minnesota at 2088 Larpenteur Ave W, Falcon Heights, MN New enhancements include an outdoor learning landscape, a dedicated parking lot, and new permanent and temporary exhibit galleries.
 The estimated project budget of the new facility and moving is $64.2 million.
-In 2014, the Minnesota Legislative session passed the bonding bill which included $51.5 million in funding for the new facility.

 Collections

 With more than 4 million specimens, the Bell's scientific collections have provided opportunities for research and teaching since the museum's inception in 1872.
-The museum recently launched the Minnesota Biodiversity Atlas, an online, searchable interface integrating over 5 terabytes of data from the Bell Museum on birds, mammals, fishes, plants, and fungi to enhance research capacity to perform a range of activities from biological surveys to conservation planning. (bellatlas.umn.edu) This database contains over 400,000 scientific records and as many as 175,000 high-resolution images with plans to expand entries and specimen photographs.
+In 2016, the museum launched the Minnesota Biodiversity Atlas, an online, searchable interface integrating over 5 terabytes of data from the Bell Museum on birds, mammals, fishes, plants, and fungi to enhance research capacity to perform a range of activities from biological surveys to conservation planning. (bellatlas.umn.edu) This database contains over 400,000 scientific records and as many as 175,000 high-resolution images with plans to expand entries and specimen photographs.